Lunar New Year

 Downtown Los Angeles

-Click on the dragon to the right to visit the official website for the Golden Dragon Parade.
+Click on the dragon above to visit the official website for the Golden Dragon Parade.

 The origin of the Lunar New Year Festival can be traced back thousands of years through a continually evolving series of colorful legends and traditions.
 One of the most famous legends is that of Nien, an extremely cruel and ferocious beast, which the Chinese believe, eats people on New Year’s Eve.
 To keep Nien away, red-paper couplets are pasted on doors, torches are lit, and firecrackers are set off throughout the night, because Nien is said to fear the color red, the light of fire, and loud noises.
 Early the next morning, as feelings of triumph and renewal fill the air at successfully keeping Nien away for another year, the most popular greeting heard is kung-hsi, or “congratulations.”